ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingtransport.rst

 Once you are satisfied with the Particle Tracking Module's data outputs, it is time to move on to the Transport Module.
-Access the [ArcNLET.pyt] ArcGIS Python Toolbox and the ArcNLET-Py ArcGIS Pro toolsets within, as described in Section 3.6.
+Access the [ArcNLET.pyt] ArcGIS Python Toolbox and the ArcNLET-Py ArcGIS Pro toolset.

 .. figure:: ./media/usingtransportMedia/media/image1.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 4.35487in
-   :height: 3.73759in

-   Figure 5‑57: The ArcNLET-Py Python Toolset and Transport Module in the Catalog Pane.
+   Figure 13-1: The ArcNLET-Py Python Toolset and Transport Module in the Catalog Pane.

 1. Double-click the [4 Transport] module, and the Transport Python toolset opens in the [Geoprocessing Pane].

    a.
 Take a moment to review the data inputs, outputs, options, and
       parameters.
-Please remember that data inputs and outputs marked with a red asterisk [\*] are required for the geoprocessing operation.
+Please remember that data inputs and outputs marked with a red asterisk [*] are required for the geoprocessing operation.

    b.
 Click the drop-down arrow next to [Options] and [Parameters] to
       expose the choices.

-2. Consideration of NH4
+2. **Types of Contaminants**

    a.
-Default option: [Unchecked Box].

-3. Data inputs:
+Contaminants to be considered: [Nitrogen and Phosphorus]

+3. **Consideration of NH4**

    a.
-Input the source locations (point).
+Default option: [Enabled]

+4. **Data Inputs:**

+   a. **Input Source Locations (point)**

       i.
-Lakeshore Example input vector point:
+Lakeshore Example input vector point: [PotentialSepticTankLocations]
-         [PotentialSepticTankLocations.shp]

-   b.
-Input the water bodies (polygon).
+   b. **Input Water Bodies (polygon)**

       i.
-Lakeshore Example input water body polygons: [water bodies.shp]
+Lakeshore Example input water body polygons: [waterbodies]

-   c.
-Input the particle paths (polyline).

-4. Transport Module output polyline: [demo_path.shp]
+   c. **Input Particle Paths (polyline)**

+      i.
+Lakeshore Example input polyline: [paths50]

 .. figure:: ./media/usingtransportMedia/media/image2.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 3.6in
-   :height: 6.60944in

-   Figure 5‑58: The Transport Module in the Geoprocessing Pane.
+   Figure 13-2: The Transport Module in the Geoprocessing Pane.

 5. There are several options for selecting data for a geoprocessing tool in ArcGIS Pro.
 If you are unfamiliar with ArcGIS Pro geoprocessing